ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 A SARIMA model further reduced error by explicitly modeling trend and seasonal structure.
 This demonstrates that model complexity is justified only after strong baselines are established.

+## SARIMA Diagnostics

+Residual analysis indicates that the SARIMA model has captured most of the temporal structure.
+Residuals show no visible trend or seasonality, and autocorrelation is minimal.
+This suggests the model assumptions are reasonable and forecasts are reliable.